Environmental racism in the United States: History

 The origins of the environmental justice movement can be traced to the Indigenous environmental movement, which itself has roots in over 500 years of colonialism, oppression, and ongoing struggles for sovereignty and land rights.
 In 1968, grassroots environmental activists from several tribal nations met in Minnesota and formed an organization known as the American Indian Movement (AIM).

 The 1982 North Carolina PCB Protest is widely recognized as the origin of the environmental justice movement.
 In 1982, North Carolina state officials decided to place a landfill with highly toxic PCB-contaminated soil in the small town of Afton in Warren County, North Carolina.
 Afton was about 84% African American.
 This decision sparked the first national protest against the location of a hazardous waste facility.
 Organized by the National Association for the Advancement of Colored People, residents of Warren County, along with local civil rights and political leaders, gathered in opposition to the placement of the landfill site.
 Over 500 protesters were arrested.
 In response, two major studies were published: the US General Accounting Office 1983, and the United Church of Christ 1987.
 Both studies found that there was a strong relationship between race and the location of hazardous waste facilities.

-The US General Accounting Office study conducted a survey of the locations of hazardous-waste facilities, and found that these facilities were more likely to be located in minority and low-income communities.
+The United States General Accounting Office study conducted a survey of the locations of hazardous-waste facilities, and found that these facilities were more likely to be located in minority and low-income communities.
 The United Church of Christ Commission for Racial Justice (CRJ) study found that three of the largest hazardous waste facilities were located in primarily Black areas, and accounted for 40% of the hazardous-waste landfill capacity in the United States.
 The study also found that the strongest predictor of the placement of hazardous waste facilities was race, surpassing both household income and home values.
 An additional study conducted by the CRJ found that three out of five African Americans and Hispanic Americans lived in communities with hazardous waste sites.